awslabs/amazon-documentdb-tools/migration/mvu-tool/README.md

                         Target URI you can skip if you run with get-resume-token --source-database SOURCE_DATABASE
-                        Source database name if you skip it will replicate all the databases --duration-seconds DURATION_SECONDS
+                        Source database name if you skip it will replicate all the databases --source-collection SOURCE_COLLECTION
+                        Source collection name.
+Only used if --source-database is defined --duration-seconds DURATION_SECONDS
                         Number of seconds to run before exiting, 0 = run forever --feedback-seconds FEEDBACK_SECONDS